How to SIMPLIFY digital transformation?

 They were inclined to build a backend-frontend architecture, to use a fancy NoSQL database, and to build everything from scratch using PHP.
 We recommended a unified codebase that saved 30% of what would have been spent on a custom frontend, an old but gold PostgreSQL relational database and Apache Camel as integration tool, Kogito as rule engine, and native browser capabilities such as XML, HTML, CSS and Bootstrap.

-We didn't need constantly rework as if something breaks every time we add a new feature.
+We didn't need constant rework as if something breaks every time we add a new feature.
 This was very strategic for the long game, as we didn't slow down over time.

 US Shopify dashboards platform